Language:

 03/06/2022

-That was the message from the training on “The Textile supply chain and Monitoring compliance with international labor standards compatible with the Vietnamese law” conducted by Center for Development and Integration (CDI) and the Vietnam Textile and Garment Union.
-There were more than 30 members of the Executive Committee of the Union, managers and personnel of textile enterprises who are members of the Vietnam Textile and Garment Union participated in the event.
+That was the message from the training on “The Textile supply chain and Monitoring Compliance with international labor standards compatible with the Vietnamese Law” conducted by the Center for Development and Integration (CDI) and the Vietnam Textile and Garment Union.
+Over 30 members of the Executive Committee of the Union, managers, and personnel of textile enterprises who are members of the Vietnam Textile and Garment Union participated in the event.

 Z3464696632103 Bbced3ee85c79f738f1a75ed1e38f287

-Ms. Duong Thi Viet Anh – representative of Fair Wear organization emphasized the role of the stakeholders to promote responsible business practices in the supply chain.
-In this process, the trade union – the employee representative unit has an important role and need to proactively identify labor and environmental risks, advise enterprises on remedial measures and monitor the implementation process.
+Ms. Duong Thi Viet Anh – a Fair Wear organization representative- emphasized the stakeholders’ role in promoting responsible business practices in the supply chain.
+In this process, the trade union – the employee representative unit has an important role and needs to proactively identify labor and environmental risks, advise enterprises on remedial measures and monitor the implementation process.

-Trainees were also taught to distinguish between businesses’ social responsibility and human rights responsibility.
-While social responsibility is voluntary and complementary that separates with the core functions and activities of an enterprise, human rights responsibility requires businesses to review, address actual or potential human rights impacts, and apply policies and practices to business operations and strategies.
+Trainees were also taught to distinguish between businesses’ social and human rights responsibilities.
+While social responsibility is voluntary and complementary, which separates from an enterprise’s core functions and activities, human rights responsibility requires businesses to review and address actual or potential human rights impacts and apply policies and practices to business operations and strategies.

-Ms. Huynh Thi Thu Nga – compliance expert introduced international labor standards and certifications such as Better Work standards, Fair Wear standards, WRAP certification, SA 8000 standard, Social and Labor Convergence Program (SLCP), etc. and explained in detail the core labor standards of the International Labor Organization (ILO) that is compatible with with the legal framework of Vietnam.
+Ms. Huynh Thi Thu Nga – compliance expert, introduced international labor standards and certifications such as Better Work standards, Fair Wear standards, WRAP certification, SA 8000 standard, and Social and Labor Convergence Program (SLCP), among others, and explained in detail the core labor standards of the International Labor Organization (ILO) that is compatible with the legal framework of Vietnam.

 Signal 2022 06 03 121951 003